livingdocsIO/documentation/reference-docs/server-configuration/google-cloud-storage.md

 ```

-## Setting up a ImgIX with GCS and Livingdocs
+## Setting up ImgIX with GCS and Livingdocs

 1. Get a set of [interoperability credentials](https://cloud.google.com/storage/docs/migrating#keys) from the settings page of GCS.
 2. Log into your imgIX account and go to the [Sources section](https://dashboard.imgix.com/sources).